25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 ## HATEOAS

-HATEOAS: Everything that is required to understand is within the document exchanged through REST API.
+**Hypermedia As The Engine Of Application State (HATEOAS)**: Everything that is required to understand is within the document exchanged through REST API.
 The client dose not need any out-of-band information, just the API responses

-- Hypermedia
-- As
-- The
-- Engine
-- Of
-- Application
-- State

 The responses from the API tell the client what it can do